StormBit/stormbit.github.io/help/policies.md

 - If somebody is harassing you and not explicitly breaking any rules, at a first instance you _should_ use the /ignore functionality built into your IRC client.
-  If they persist or attempt to evade this, you _should_ immediately contact the network staff.
+  If they persist or attempt to evade this, you _must_ immediately contact the network staff.
 - Bots, file servers, and proxies (including Tor) are allowed, as long as you comply with the rest of the rules.
 Bots _should_ set usermode +B on